modio/modio-docs/public/en-us/features/monetization/purchase-servers/modio-as-purchase-server.md

 ![UGC Access Levels Preview](img/api-access-options-example.png)

-Once configured - within your game client you can ascertain the level of authorization configured for your title by inspecting the `api_access_options` bitwise value within the [Game Object](/restapi/docs/schemas/game-object) returned from our RESTAPI.
+Once configured - within your game client you can ascertain the level of authorization configured for your title by inspecting the `api_access_options` bitwise value within the [Game Object](/restapi/docs/schemas/game-object) returned from our REST API.

 **Recommendation**